Bhupesh-V/Bhupesh-V.github.io/_posts/2020-12-28-git-cake-when-is-my-readme-birthday.md

 - `--date=format:'%d %b %Y'`

   This is pretty much self explanatory, suit this to your own preferred date format.
+[Other date formats](https://git-scm.com/docs/git-log#Documentation/git-log.txt---dateltformatgt)

 - `--diff-filter=A --name-only`